deletescape/how-i-teach-python/0-origin.md

 We'll by using the python REPL for this initial introduction, so all you'll need is a working Python 3 installation and a terminal.

 > REPL stands for Read Eval Print Loop and stands for an interactive programming environment where user input is directly executed.
-It's basically a "messaging service for programming" in it's basics.
+It's basically a "chat for code" in it's basics.

 ## Hello world